arescentral/arescentral.org/antares/contributing/building.rst

 Building Antares
 ================

-To build Antares from source, follow these instructions:
+To build Antares from source, follow these instructions in a terminal
+window:

 ..  highlight:: sh